michaelfester/docs/docs/reference/integrations/openai.md

 The OpenAI integration comes with the following features:

-- Analyze Sentiment
+- Analyze Sentiment of Text
 - Answer a Question
-- Extract Keywords
+- Extract Keywords from Text
 - Generate Image
-- Send a Message to a Bot
+- Send Message to Bot
 - Suggest a Color
 - Suggest an Emoji
 - Summarize Text